 Whenever I try shutting down my HP Windows 10, I get Stop Code; the Critical Process died.
-I need to always force stop when it is 100% and then restart.
+I need to always force stop when it is 100% and then restart.-Windows User

-When a critical component of the Windows can’t run properly, it may cause an error – “Critical Process DIED’ with a stop code 0x000000EF (See Image 1).
-This error appears with a blue screen, which may occur due to faulty driver, malicious application/corrupt software or program installed on the system, and more.
-This error may cause a system stuck at a booting loop, even lead to a crash.
-It means eventually, you will end up losing all the data stored on the PC.
+When a critical component of Windows can’t run properly, it may cause an error – “Critical Process DIED’ with a stop code 0x000000EF (See Image 1).
+This error appears with a blue screen, which may occur due to a faulty driver, malicious application/corrupt software or program installed on the system, and more.
+The critical process died Windows 10 error may cause the system stuck at a booting loop, even leading to a crash.
+It means eventually, you will end up losing the data stored on the PC.
 No need to worry.
-You may recover lost data with a data recovery tool.
-However, in order to fix this error, we share here some of the most recommended methods to help you with getting rid of the error.
+You can recover the lost data using a data recovery tool.
+Further, we share the most effective methods to help you get rid of the stop code Critical Process Died error.

 Every time you boot your system normally, this blue screen error may show up.
-Try to fix the error by booting into Safe mode.
-To do so, follow the given steps:
+Before troubleshooting the BSOD error, you need to boot Windows in Safe mode.

 a.
-Use a USB installation media to boot your system.
+Use USB installation media to boot your system.

 b.
 Click Repair your system computer and click Troubleshoot.